FREE SHIPPING on orders over $75 International: over $250

 Matcha Benefits vs Green Tea Benefits

-For this reason, it is essential to always pay extra attention to the source of your matcha powder and buy organic whenever possible.
+For this reason, it is essential to always pay extra attention to the source of your matcha powder, and it's better to buy organic when possible.

 matcha vs green tea